Dual Domain Expurgated Error Exponents for Source Coding with Side Information: Main Results

 \section{Main Results}

 In this section, we introduce our main results, which are dual domain expressions of expurgated error exponents.
 These expressions are obtained directly in the dual domain by means of an expurgation method detailed in Section \ref{sec:exp} for two different code ensembles.
-These code ensembles differ on whether the source sequences and corresponding codewords sets are partitioned or not.
-The relative merits of these ensembles are discussed by means of a numerical example.
+These code ensembles differ on whether the set of source sequences and codewords are partitioned or not.
+The relative merits of these ensembles are illustrated by means of a numerical example.
 Proofs of the results are given in Sections \ref{sec:proof_th1}, \ref{sec:proof_th2} and \ref{sec:proof_primal_dual}, respectively.